Fertility

-Fertility is the ability to conceive a child.
-The fertility rate is the average number of children born during an individuals lifetime and is quantified demographically.
-Conversely, infertility is the difficulty or inability to reproduce naturally.
-In general, infertility is defined as not being able to conceive a child after one year (or longer) of unprotected sex.
-Infertility is widespread, with fertility specialists available all over the world to assist parents and couples who experience difficulties conceiving a baby.
+Fertility in colloquial terms refers the ability to have offspring.
+In demographic contexts, fertility refers to the actual production of offspring, rather than the physical capability to reproduce, which is termed fecundity.
+The fertility rate is the average number of children born during an individual's lifetime.
+In medicine, fertility refers to the ability to have children, and infertility refers to difficulty in reproducing naturally.
+In general, infertility or subfertility in humans is defined as not being able to conceive a child after one year (or longer) of unprotected sex.
+The antithesis of fertility is infertility, while the antithesis of fecundity is sterility.

-Fertility is an issue for people of both sexes.
-According to the Centers for Disease Control and Prevention, in 35% of couples who cannot conceive, the cause can be attributed to factors on both the female and male side.
-Human fertility depends on various factors including nutrition, sexual behaviour, consanguinity, culture, instinct, endocrinology, timing of conception, economics, personality, lifestyle, and emotions.

-Fertility differs from fecundity, which is defined as the biological capacity to reproduce irrespective of intention for conception.
-Fecundity can be explained by gamete production, fertilization, and carrying a pregnancy to term.
-The antithesis of fertility is infertility while the antithesis of fecundity is sterility.

 Demography

 In demographic contexts, fertility refers to the actual production of offspring, rather than the physical capability to produce which is termed fecundity.
 While fertility can be measured, fecundity cannot be.
 Demographers measure the fertility rate in a variety of ways, which can be broadly broken into "period" measures and "cohort" measures.
 "Period" measures refer to a cross-section of the population in one year.
 "Cohort" data on the other hand, follows the same people over a period of decades.
 Both period and cohort measures are widely used.